-- Classes – determined by members
+- Classes determined by members

 - Opportunities for day and overnight travel

-- Student rates at MGCCC athletic and performing arts events
+- Student rates at MGCCC events

-- Use of the campus Wellness/Fitness Centers
+- Use of the campus fitness centers

 - MGCCC Learning Resource Centers Access

-- Student Parking Permit
+- Student parking permit

 - Plus 50’s Encore Completion Program for seniors age 65 and over